2023 Most Popular Allied Health Services Undergraduate Certificate Schools in Missouri

 After completing their Undergraduate Certificate, medical assisting graduates from MTI - Springfield, Missouri carry an average student debt load of $12,267.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $54.

-With a ranking of #6, State Fair Community College did quite well on this year’s most popular schools for allied health and medical assisting services students working on their undergraduate certificate.
+State Fair Community College did quite well in this year’s ranking of the most popular places for allied health and medical assisting services students to get a undergraduate certificate.
+It came in at #6 on the list.
 State Fair Community College is a small public school located in the town of Sedalia.

 Women make up 96% of the medical assisting majors at the school.

-Full Allied Health & Medical Assisting Services at State Fair Community College Report
+Read full report on Allied Health & Medical Assisting Services at State Fair Community College

-With a ranking of #7, Midwest Institute did quite well on this year’s most popular schools for allied health and medical assisting services students working on their undergraduate certificate.
-Located in the large suburb of Fenton, Midwest Institute is a private for-profit school with a fairly small student population.
+Midwest Institute came in at #7 in this year’s edition of the Most Popular Allied Health Services Undergraduate Certificate Schools in Missouri ranking.
+Located in the large suburb of Fenton, Midwest Institute is a private for-profit college with a fairly small student population.

 Full Allied Health & Medical Assisting Services at Midwest Institute Report

 Cape Girardeau Career and Technology Center landed the #8 spot in the 2023 rankings for the most popular undergraduate certificate allied health and medical assisting services programs.
-Located in the small city of Cape Girardeau, Cape Girardeau CTC is a public college with a small student population.
+Located in the city of Cape Girardeau, Cape Girardeau CTC is a public school with a small student population.

 Women make up 74% of the medical assisting majors at the school.